All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Misconception: Wegovy "Melts Fat"

-Reality: Wegovy does not directly break down or "melt" fat cells.
+Reality: Wegovy doesn't directly break down or "melt" fat cells.
 It reduces your appetite and food intake, which creates a caloric deficit.
 Your body then mobilizes stored fat for energy through normal metabolic processes.
 The weight loss is genuine fat loss, but the mechanism is appetite control, not direct fat metabolism.

 Misconception: Wegovy Is Just an Appetite Suppressant Like Diet Pills

 Reality: Traditional appetite suppressants (like phentermine) work through stimulant pathways in the brain.
 Wegovy works through the hormonal GLP-1 pathway, which is fundamentally different.
 It addresses both physical hunger and reward-driven eating, provides cardiovascular protection, improves blood sugar control, and can be used long-term safely.
-Comparing Wegovy to stimulant diet pills is like comparing a smartphone to a pager; they may seem to serve a similar purpose but the underlying technology and capabilities are entirely different.
+Comparing Wegovy to stimulant diet pills is like comparing a smartphone to a pager. they may seem to serve a similar purpose but the underlying technology and capabilities are entirely different.

 Misconception: Your Body Becomes "Dependent" on Wegovy